Dark and visible matter distribution in Coma cluster: theory vs observations: Introduction

-Galaxies, groups and clusters of galaxies are the inhomogeneities we observe inside the cell of uniformity which is of the order of 190 Mpc \cite{EZcosm2}.
-Deep inside this cell, the Universe is highly inhomogeneous and is well described by the discrete cosmology approach \cite{EZcosm2,EZcosm1}.
+Galaxies, groups and clusters of galaxies are the inhomogeneities we observe inside the cell of uniformity which is of the order of 190 Mpc \citep{EZcosm2} (for the estimation of the homogeneity scale from the point of view of gravitational interaction features at large distances see also \citep{XXX}).
+Deep inside this cell, the Universe is highly inhomogeneous and is well described by the discrete cosmology approach \citep{EZcosm1,EZcosm2,XXX}.
 The structure and dynamics of inhomogeneities are influenced by two main factors.
 They are the gravitational attraction between the constituents of these objects and the cosmological expansion of the Universe.
 Obviously, there is a distance from the center of mass of an inhomogeneity at which the cosmological expansion begins to prevail over the gravitational attraction.
 Moreover, because the expansion in the late Universe is accelerating, both of these phenomena act against each other.
 This means that the corresponding forces are directed oppositely.
-This effect was observed experimentally \cite{Kar2002,Kar2008,Kar2012,KarNas} and the corresponding distance was called the radius of the zero velocity surface.
-In \cite{Chernin1} this distance has received the name of the radius of zero gravity.
-In our opinion, this distance is more properly termed as the radius of the zero acceleration \cite{EZcosm2,EZcosm1} because gravity does not disappear at this distance but the acceleration of a test body (a dwarf galaxy) is equal (or approximately equal) to zero.
-This distance for the Local Group was estimated in \cite{EKZ2}.
+This effect was observed experimentally \citep{Kar2002,Kar2012,Kar2008,KarNas} and the corresponding distance was called the radius of the zero velocity surface.
+In \citep{Chernin1} this distance has received the name of the radius of zero gravity.
+In our opinion, this distance is more properly termed as the radius of the zero acceleration \citep{EZcosm1,EZcosm2} because gravity does not disappear at this distance but the acceleration of a test body (a dwarf galaxy) is equal (or approximately equal) to zero.
+This distance for the Local Group was estimated in \citep{EKZ2}.

 It is natural to suppose that the edge of the DM halo in clusters of galaxies corresponds to the surface of the zero acceleration.
-This idea was discussed in \cite{Chernin}.
+Therefore, the radius of this surface can be considered as the size of clusters.
+This idea was discussed in \citep{Chernin}.
 Here, the authors considered the background metric in the form of the Schwarzschild-de Sitter (SdS) solution.
-Such approach disregards the presence of matter in the Universe.
+This approach disregards the presence of matter in the Universe (the alternative reasoning is available in \citep{IJMPD}).
 However, in the $\Lambda$CDM model matter contributes 31\% into the total mass-energy balance.
-Therefore, in the present paper we include matter into account considering the Friedmann-Robertson-Walker (FRW) metric as the background one.
+Therefore, in this paper we take matter into account considering the Friedmann-Robertson-Walker (FRW) metric as the background metric.